euotiniel/hibun/README.md

-# hello-bun
+## hello-bun 👋🏾

+a test with bun creating a "raw" api

-To install dependencies:
+to install dependencies:

 ```bash
 bun install